-If you’re fascinated by the bloody Hatfield-McCoy feud, the late 19th- century conflict between rival Kentucky and West Virginia families, a visit to Pike County, Ky. will help satisfy your curiosity.
+Are you fascinated by the bloody Hatfield-McCoy feud, a late 19th- century conflict between rival Kentucky and West Virginia families?
+A visit to Pike County, Ky. will uncover the history of this clash and help satisfy your curiosity.

 Many tourists each year travel to eastern Kentucky to see the areas and historic relics that remain from the days of the feud.
 Improvements to various feud sites have been completed, and historical markers commemorate many key locales.
 Research by local historians has been compiled in an audio compact disc called the "Hatfield–McCoy Feud Driving Tour."
 The CD provides a self-guided driving tour of the restored feud sites.
 It includes maps and pictures as well as the audio CD.

 You can order the CD by visiting www.tourpikecounty.com

 or by calling 800-844-7453.

 You might also wish to attend the annual Hillbilly Days festival in Pikeville, Ky., which each April draws thousands of visitors to the area of the feud for a weekend of regional entertainment, good food, contests and celebrations.
 You can get more information on the festival at www.hillbillydays.com

 The feud involved two families of the Kentucky and West Virginia Appalachian mountains along the Tug Fork of the Big Sandy River.
 The bad blood stemmed from many causes, but the origins have been traced to divided loyalties during the Civil War and even a Romeo and Juliet style romance when two rival clan members fell in love.

 The McCoys, who lived in Pike County, Ky., mostly sided with the Union during the Civil War, while the Hatfields, from neighboring Mingo County, W.Va., were aligned with the Confederates.
 The first real violence in the feud occurred when Union soldier Asa Harmon McCoy was